arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 ## `break` and `continue`

-A `break` statement can be used to stop a loop's iterating, without finishing the current iteration.
+A `break` statement can be used to stop a loop, without finishing the current iteration.
 Consider this snippet:

 ```java
 int i = 0;